Consumer Groups Find Few Funeral Homes Post Prices

 California is the only state that mandates online posting of price lists.
 But even there, loopholes exploited by some funeral homes make obtaining prices more difficult.

 Many funeral homes only make the price list available if you visit in person.
-“Most consumers, especially those out-of-town or having to deal with a sudden death, cannot practically visit several funeral homes to pick up price lists,” Slocum adds.
+For many consumers, particularly those who are having to make out-of-town arrangements, it’s not practical to go to the funeral home to get the price list.

 Researchers said higher transparency was evident in western states, especially in California where it is the law.
 “It is possible that funeral homes in areas with younger populations and more dynamic economies are more receptive to posting prices online,” the report’s authors write.